 I just got a great comment from Mike Kay about this TED talk that he said reminded him of an experience I had about 7 years ago after meditating.
 The video shows a while after I meditated, this was a day or two after.
-Wish I had another video to show exactly when it was.
+I wish I had another video to show exactly when it was.

 The parallels are uncanny.
 I am sure I didn’t have a stroke at the time.
 I have had instances like this happen on and off, but not for as long as the one that I did a video about – here (click) – lasted.
 Since that experience, my brain has reached a flatline.
 It doesn’t act anything like it did more than seven years ago.
 Today it is absolutely still when I’m not consciously engaged in doing something.
 I’ve written about it many times here and talked about it in a couple of videos by now.